-In this section 'we', 'us' and 'our' refers to OnePath Life, OnePath Custodians and other members of the ANZ Group.
-We are committed to ensuring the confidentiality, security and privacy of your personal information.
-'You' and 'your' refers to policy owners and life insureds.
+In this section 'we', 'us' and 'our' refers to OnePath Life Limited, OnePath Custodians Pty Limited and other members of the ANZ Group.
+'You' and 'your' refers to policy owners and life insured's.

-We collect your personal information to provide you with the products and services you request.
-Without your personal information, we may not be able to process your application or provide you with the products or services you require.
+We collect your personal information from you in order to manage and administer our products and services.
+Without your personal information, we may not be able to process your application/contributions or provide you with the products or services you require.